 Designing the user interface

-The main activity will contain a simple layout containing some of the components provided with the MD3 alpha release that will enable us to see the effect of theming work performed later in the chapter.
-For the latest information on which MD3 components are available for use with Jetpack Compose, refer to the following web page:
+The main activity will contain a simple layout containing some common MD3 components.
+This will let us see the effect of theming work performed later in the chapter.
+For the latest information on which MD3 components are available for use with Jetpack Compose, refer to the following web page: https://developer.android.com/jetpack/androidx/releases/compose-material3

 .